lifelib-dev/IFRS17CalculationEnginePython/README.md

   but it may fail to do so as the data used in the videos may not be the same as the data provided in the repository.

-* The files in the ifrs17/Report directory in the original repository are not translated as the IFRS17 calculations are carried out at the import step.
+* Cotents of the ifrs17/Report directory in the original repository are not translated as the IFRS17 calculations are carried out at the import step.
+  Alternatively, `ReportScopes.ipynb` depicts how reporting variables are filtered to output each balance sheet item.
+PnLMapping.xlsx depicts how reporting variables are mapped to the PnL variables.

 * The Python translation is written to read all input data from Excel files, so all the CSV files in the original repository are converted to Excel files.